Introduction to Transformers: an NLP Perspective

-One approach to structured pruning is to randomly prune components of a model.
-One can run the random pruning process a number of times to generate a pool of model candidates and select the best one from the pool.
-Another approach is to use heuristics to decide which components are not important and can be removed.
-Common measures of the importance of a parameter group $\theta_r$ include various qualities based on norms of the weights or gradients of $\theta_r$ \citep{santacroce-etal:2023matters}.
-We can prune $\theta_r$ if the values of these measures are below (or above) given thresholds.
-A third approach is to frame the pruning problem as an optimization task by introducing trainable gates indicating the presence of different components \citep{mccarley-etal:2019structured,wang-etal:2020structured,lagunas-etal:2021block}.
-The pruned model can be induced by using the trained gates.
-Note that, in many cases, pruning is not a post-processing step for a given trained model, but part of the training.
+One approach to structured pruning is to randomly discard components of a model.
+We can repeat this random pruning process multiple times to generate a pool of model candidates, and select the best-performing one.
+Another approach relies on heuristics to determine which components are redundant and can be safely removed.
+Common measures for evaluating the importance of a parameter group $\theta_r$ include various metrics based on the norms of its weights or gradients~\citep{santacroce-etal:2023matters}.
+We can then prune $\theta_r$ if these metrics fall below or exceed predefined thresholds.
+A third approach frames the pruning problem as a continuous optimization task by introducing trainable gates that indicate the presence or absence of different components~\citep{mccarley-etal:2019structured,wang-etal:2020structured,lagunas-etal:2021block}.
+The final pruned model can be directly derived using these trained gates.
+It is worth noting that, in many cases, pruning is no longer merely a post-processing step for a fully trained model, but rather an integral part of the training process itself.